FlipsideCrypto/fsc-evm/models/doc_descriptions/core/event_logs.md

 {% docs evm_topics %}

-The un-decoded event input topics.
+The raw (un-decoded) event topics, which are indexed parameters of the event.

 {% enddocs %}